 “If there is not a viable and comparable baseline solution that offers a comparable level of service as the EE measure, the energy use of the baseline solution must be adjusted to provide a comparable level of service as the EE measure.”

-[Outstanding Comment 1] One stakeholder stated that the current criteria consider functional, technical, and economic needs of the customer, building, or process.
+[Outstanding Comment 1] One stakeholder (Lockheed Martin) stated that the current criteria consider functional, technical, and economic needs of the customer, building, or process.
 It is not clear if this covers an ISP that could consist of a non-policy allowed option (e.g., that does not meet three-prong test if fuel switching is an option).
 Perhaps this should be clarified to include “…that meets CPUC Policy requirements.”

 On the use of the word “Economic”